mdombrov-33/DoodleMatcher/README.md

 ### `GET /health`

 System health and model status.
+Use this endpoint to verify backend and CLIP model readiness.

 ## 🎯 Key Features